Journal of the History of Childhood and Youth

-The Journal of the History of Childhood and Youth is an international peer-reviewed academic journal dealing with the development of childhood and youth cultures and the experience of young people in different times and places.
+The Journal of the History of Childhood and Youth is an international peer-reviewed academic journal that publishes original academic articles that engage with, and contribute to, the history of childhood and youth.

-The journal is open to a wide range of historical methodologies as well as other disciplines with a historical focus.
-As well as original research articles, it includes essays discussing contemporary issues of childhood and youth in a historical context.
-Each issue also includes an "object lesson" on an object from the material culture of childhood, contemporary policy pieces, and book reviews.
+Articles foreground the experiences of children and youth in the past and employ age, childhood, and youth as essential analytical categories in studying the past.
 JHCY is the official journal of the Society for the History of Children and Youth.
 It is indexed in Historical Abstracts and America: History and Life, the two principal historical indexing services.

-The journal was founded in 2008 and is published three times per year by the Johns Hopkins University Press.
+The journal was founded in 2008 by Martha Saxton and Laura L. Lovett.
+The journal is published three times per year by the Johns Hopkins University Press.